bellzei/assignment2-comp3308/report.md

 Reflection

 Write one or two paragraphs describing the most important thing that you have learned throughout this assignment.
 Each group member should write their own reflection.

+Our experiments demonstrate that both Naive Bayes and k-Nearest Neighbours are effective baseline classifiers for real-world binary classification tasks.
+Their performance can vary depending on data structure.
+An ensemble of both classifiers consistently improved accuracy by leveraging the strengths of each.
+Future work could explore additional features, time-series analysis for occupancy, and other ensemble methods such as bagging or boosting.

+### Reflection

+#### Member 1:
+Through this assignment, I learned how essential good data preprocessing (e.g., normalization and stratification) is to model performance.
+Implementing classifiers from scratch taught me the internal mechanics of algorithms we often use as black boxes, and I now appreciate the challenges of even simple models like kNN and Naive Bayes, especially around things like numeric stability and tie-breaking in classification.